vsrinivas/fuchsia/magentix.md

 # Magentix

-Magentix is a build configuration of the system that contains the Magenta kernel and some traditional POSIX-like userland tools.
+Magentix is a build configuration of the system that contains the Magenta kernel, drivers, benchmarks, and some traditional POSIX-like userland tools.
 The Magentix configuration can be built with a subset of the full source tree.

 ## Getting the source